-- All State, University Physicians of Brooklyn (UPB) and Research Foundation (RF) employees, as well as residents, volunteers and any other member of Downstate's workforce must complete the HIPAA training program within two weeks of orientation. - Individuals with access to patient information must complete the HCCS online training program available from Downstate's main web-page at www.downstate.edu. - Individuals who do not have access to patient information must either attend the HIPAA Awareness video session presented at UHB orientation or complete the Awareness module of the online training program. - Individuals who completed HIPAA training at another institution via the same HCCS online training program must submit documentation of completion to the Office of Compliance & Audit Services in order to achieve HIPAA compliance at Downstate. - Residents who complete HIPAA training at Kings County must complete all modules of the HCCS online program (including HIPAA Awareness, HIPAA Privacy & HIPAA Security) within the two- week timeframe provided by Downstate at the Graduate Medical Education (GME) Orientation.
+- All State, University Physicians of Brooklyn (UPB) and Research Foundation (RF) employees, as well as residents, volunteers and any other member of Downstate's workforce must complete the HIPAA training program within two weeks of orientation. - Individuals with access to patient information must complete the HCCS online training program available from Downstate's main webpage at www.downstate.edu. - Individuals who do not have access to patient information must either attend the HIPAA Awareness video session presented at UHB orientation or complete the Awareness module of the online training program. - Individuals who completed HIPAA training at another institution via the same HCCS online training program must submit documentation of completion to the Office of Compliance & Audit Services in order to achieve HIPAA compliance at Downstate.

-G. Marketing Activities
+H. Marketing Activities